|

 short as 5 minutes per side.
 This is not a new hearing and

-no new evidence will be presented.
-Instead, only argument
+no new unemployment evidence will be allowed.
+Instead,

-presented at the hearing is allowed and if there was not enough
+presented at the original hearing is allowed and if there was not enough

 evidence or the argument was not fully prepared and presented,

-then there may not be enough evidence to argue at this appeal
+then there may not be enough evidence to win at this appeal

 it is a good idea to do it before the first hearing.